davidpuertolas/ai-video-editor-agent/README.md

 Instead, it simulates how a user would interact with Wands through prompts, offering a preview of the experience:

 Chat Mode (real implementation):
-> “At 0:15, add subtitles, and background music” → Result in seconds.\n
+> “At 0:15, add subtitles, and background music” → Result in seconds.
-> “At 0:15, add text "HELLO" in red” → Result in seconds.\n
+> “At 0:15, add text "HELLO" in red” → Result in seconds.
 > “At 0:15, add background music” → Result in seconds.

 Agent Mode (implementation by sequential chat mode assignments):